SimonHansul/Ecotoxicity-of-Metal-Mixtures-To-Freshwater-Zooplankton-Communities/README.md

 - TRACE_Implementation_verification.html: Rendered version of the last conducted implementation verficiation.
 - TRACE_Implementaion_verification.ipynb: Executable version of the implementation verification.
 - Example_usage.ipynb: Examplatory usage of the implementation.
+- Manifest.toml and Project.toml: Julia project files.
+Allow to load all additional packages.